google/filonov/libs/filonov/README.md

   (i.e. `sqlite:///tagging.db`).
 Make sure that DB exists.
   > To create an empty Sqlite DB call `touch database.db`.
 - `<PATH-TO-GOOGLE-ADS-YAML>` - path to `google-ads.yaml`.

+> In order to use `filonov` for YOUTUBE_VIDEO you need to be a content owner or
+> request data only for publicly available videos.
+> Alternatively if you have access to video files you can perform media tagging before
+> running `filonov`.
+Check `media-tagging` [README](../media_tagging/README.md#installation)
+> for more details.

 * Local files